pip-services/pip-services-docs/content/en/net/commons/validate/object_schema.md

 ### Instance methods

 #### AllowUndefined
-Sets a flag to allow undefined properties
+Sets a flag to allow undefined properties.
-This method returns a reference to this exception to the implement the Builder pattern to chain additional calls.
+This method returns a reference to this exception to implement the Builder pattern to chain additional calls.

 > `public` [ObjectSchema](../object_schema) AllowUndefined(bool value)